0xAX/asm/content/asm_6.md

     syscall
 ```

-If our data is good, we can proceed to calculation.
-To do that we store the address of both our vectors in the `rdi` and `rsi` registers, and put the number of components within the vectors into the `rdx` register.
+If both vectors have the same number of components, we can proceed to the calculation.
+To do that, we store the addresses of both vectors in the `rdi` and `rsi` registers, and put the number of components within the vectors into the `rdx` register.
 The `_dot_product` function does the main job.
 Let's take a look at the code of this function:

 ```assembly
 ;; Calculate the dot product of the two vectors.